BoBoiBoy The Movie

-BoBoiBoy: The Movie is a 2016 Malaysian computer-animated superhero comedy film directed by Nizam Razak, who also co-wrote the screenplay with Anas Abdul Aziz.
+BoBoiBoy The Movie is a 2016 Malaysia superhero comedy animated film directed by Nizam Razak, who also co-wrote the screenplay with Anas Abdul Aziz.
 It is Animonsta Studios' first feature film, based on their animated TV series BoBoiBoy.
-The film follows BoBoiBoy and his friends on an adventure on a mysterious island to find Ochobot, who is kidnapped by a group of alien treasure hunters so that they could locate an ancient Power Sphere that predates Ochobot.
+Featuring the characters, BoBoiBoy and his friends, the film follows the team as they go on an adventure to a mysterious island to find Ochobot, who was kidnapped by a gang of alien Power Sphere hunters known as the Tengkotak so that they could locate an ancient Power Sphere that predates Ochobot.

-BoBoiBoy: The Movie was released on 3 March 2016 in Malaysia, and 13 April 2016 in Indonesia.
+BoBoiBoy The Movie was released on 3 March 2016 in Malaysia, and 13 April 2016 in Indonesia.
 It received positive reviews and was a box office success in the region, having grossed around RM20 million.
-A sequel, BoBoiBoy Movie 2, was released on 8 August 2019.
+A follow-up titled BoBoiBoy Movie 2, featuring the same original characters but older was released on August 8 2019.